LargeNFT/large-nft/README.md

-# Large
+# Large NFT
 A decentralized, offline-first content management system for NFT communities.

 Publish your book, fan-fiction, blog, or art as a forkable NFT collection and sell your work as digital collectibles on marketplaces like LooksRare, OpenSea, and more.

 Large is open source software that makes it simple to create and publish your digital art and other creative content as an NFT collection on Ethereum and IPFS.

-Each generated **Large Reader** website is a simple HTML/CSS/Javascript app built with Framework7 that includes native theming for iOS, Android, and Desktop.
+Each generated **Large NFT Reader** website is a simple HTML/CSS/Javascript app built with Framework7 that includes native theming for iOS, Android, and Desktop.

-The **Large Admin** and each generated **Large Reader** apps are offline-first and can be distributed with any simple CDN or run locally.
+The **Large NFT Admin** and each generated **Large NFT Reader** apps are offline-first and can be distributed with any simple CDN or run locally.
 GitHub and GitLab Pages are integrated and their CI pipelines can be used to keep Ethereum transaction infomation current.
 Users can also connect their wallets directly to receive real-time data from their own nodes.

 Large is open source software and is not a cloud service.
 Large gives users the tools to easily provide hosted infrastructure themselves and distribute the data in a format that guarantees all members of the community can contribute to keeping the content online for as long as necessary.